Wednesday, April 18, 2012

 photo by Alice Lum

-Born into a wealthy Massachusetts family in 1871 he attended Harvard University where he majored in drama—much to the consternation of his socially-prominent family.
+Born into a wealthy Massachusetts family in 1871, Ames attended Harvard University where he majored in drama (much to the consternation of his socially-prominent family).
 Upon graduation, he was convinced to find a more conventional profession.
-He did not join the family business, Ames Shovel & Tool Company, however; instead he worked with Bates & Guild, the publishers of The Architectural Review.
+He did not join the family business, Ames Shovel & Tool Company, however.
+Instead he worked with Bates & Guild, the publishers of The Architectural Review.
 Ames had studied architecture in college, as well.

-The draw of the stage was too much to resist and six years later, in 1904, he partnered with Loren F. Deland and the pair produced a wide array of entertainments—from light opera to modern drama-- as managers of the Castle Square Theater in Boston.
-Then, after extensively touring Europe in 1907 to learn about modern technicalities of theater design, he moved to New York and managed the large New Theater; an experimental American version of European dramatic arts.
-It failed.
+The draw of the stage was too much to resist and six years later, in 1904, he partnered with Loren F. Deland to produce a wide array of entertainments—from light opera to modern drama--as managers of the Castle Square Theater in Boston.
+Then, after extensively touring Europe in 1907 to learn about modern technicalities of theater design, Ames moved to New York and managed the large New Theater.
+It was an experimental American version of European dramatic arts that soon failed.

-In 1912 he built the Little Theater, paying for it with his own money.
-He leased land from the John Jacob Astor Estate on the south side of 44th Street between 8th Avenue and Broadway where middle-class brownstone residences still lined the block.
+In 1912, he built the Little Theater, paying for it with his own money.
+He leased land from the John Jacob Astor Estate on the south side of 44th Street between Eighth Avenue and Broadway where middle-class brownstone residences still lined the block.

 Architects Ingalls & Hoffman were responsible for the design, which also stepped away from the conventional design of Broadway theaters.
 Ames instructed them on what he had seen in Europe: small auditoriums in which the audience was nearly a part of the play.
-And he wanted a home-like feel to it all.
+And he it all to have a home-like atmosphere.

 Theatre Magazine published a drawing of the new theater in 1912--NYPL Collection

 The firm produced a neo-Georgian structure of red brick and stone, with shuttered windows and splayed keystones.
-Inside the Adams-like detailing continued, giving the theater patron the feeling of being a guest at the home of a friend, rather than entering a lavish gilded hall.
+Inside, the Adams-like detailing continued, giving the theater patron the feeling of being a guest at the home of a friend, rather than entering a lavish gilded hall.
 The lounges had crackling fires in homey fireplaces to enhance the mood.
-There was no balcony and the auditorium would seat merely 299 patrons in an intimate setting with no seat being overly-far from the stage.
+There was no balcony and the auditorium could seat a mere 299 patrons in an intimate setting with no seat being overly-far from the stage.

 When the theater was completed, brownstone residences still lined 44th Street -- photo NYPL Collection